schnaufman/nycmm/_includes/sections/workshop/en/voucher/voucher.md

 ##### Would you like to give your loved ones a voucher for the workshop?
 Great idea!
 Here's how:
 ##### 1. Fill out the fields below & submit the form<br>2.
 Transfer the corresponding amount to our club account (see above for prices and account details)<br>3.
 After receipt of payment you will receive a voucher by email<br>4.
-The recipient still has to follow the instructions on the voucher in order to successfully register for the workshop
+The recipient still needs to fill out the registration form (see above) to complete the registration